13 ways to stop spam emails

 -

-An increase in spam emails: Clicking "unsubscribe" on certain spam emails can inadvertently confirm that your email address is active and monitored by a real person.
-As a result, spammers may flood your inbox with more unwanted emails or even sell your address to other spammers.
+An increase in spam emails: Clicking “unsubscribe” on certain spam emails can inadvertently confirm that your email address is active and monitored by a real person.
+As a result, spammers may flood your inbox with more unwanted emails or even sell your address to data brokers or other spammers.

 -